maldoinc/wireup/docs/pages/manual_configuration.md

 )
 ```

-To use it you must populate the context manually with information for a particular service.
-Configuration can also be stored in json/yaml documents which you can read and update the container accordingly.
+Configuration can also be stored in JSON or YAML documents that can be read and used to update the container accordingly.